-Change the intensity of the laser plummet

-External influences and the surface conditions may require the adjustment of the intensity of the laser plummet.
+Change the intensity of External influences and the surface conditions may require the adjustment of the intensity of the laser the laser plummet plummet.

-In the Level & Plummet screen, adjust the intensity of the laser plummet using the navigation key.
+In the Level Up screen, adjust the intensity of the laser plummet using the navigation key.
 The laser can be adjusted in 25% steps as required.